stefanhapper/politix/README.md

 Politix is a news aggregation application based on the Symfony2 PHP framework.

-To install just checkout the git repository:
+To install, just checkout the git repository:

     git clone git://github.com/stefanhapper/politix.git